GoThereGit/EvaHan/README.md

 # Data

-The EvaHan 2025 dataset consists of 2,000 entities, encompassing seven types of named entities: person names, geographical locations, book titles, official titles, dynasties, time expressions and products.
+The EvaHan 2025 dataset includes 200,000 characters of training data and 2,000 characters of testing data, comprising two types of corpora: historical texts and Traditional Chinese Medicine (TCM) materials.

-These entities are meticulously selected from *Zuo Zhuan*(左传), *Shi Ji*(史记), and *the Twenty-Four Histories*(二十四史), which collectively encapsulate thousands of years of Chinese history, providing a rich resource for understanding historical figures, places, and societal structures.
+Historical texts are carefully selected from *Zuo Zhuan* (左传), *Shi Ji* (史记), and *the Twenty-Four Histories* (二十四史), which together capture thousands of years of Chinese history, encompassing seven types of named entities: person names, geographical locations, book titles, official titles, dynasties, time expressions, etc.

 **The corpus is devoid of punctuation*.